Tyulis/3DSkit/doc/BFLYT.md

 **/!\ Some things here are not sure nor complete /!\\** This is a generic pane that contains other panes.
 Purpose unknown, maybe used to group panes for batch operations ?
+Note that these sub-sections are not counted by the number of sections in the main header

 - 4s : Magic number ("prt1")
 - I  : Section size (including contained panes)